google/floog/README.md

 ## Limitations

 The Google Photos API is very limited in what can be uploaded, so there is not a 1:1 conversion.
-In particular, the API [only allows one album per photo](https://issuetracker.google.com/issues/109505022), so if a photo exists in two or more albums, it will only be added to one album.
+In particular, there is no nesting of albums as there is in Flickr collections, so the structure of any collections is lost.
+Also, Google Photos has no concept of photo tags either.